Staff & Staff Development

 The quality of a program is directly related to the quality of the staff.
 Northshire Day School staff has a CDA, Child Development Associate, or an Associates Degree in Early Childhood Education or a related field, or a Bachelor’s Degree in Early Childhood Education or a related field.
 Each staff person has an Individualized Professional Plan.
 This plan is reviewed by each staff person along with the Director yearly.
 Each year goals are set for that staff person to work toward in the field of early childhood education.
 Once the goals are met new goals are set into play.
 All staff is required by the state to have at least 12 hours of educational training each year, including course work, workshops, and trainings.
 Northshire Day School encourages staff to attend 24 hours by providing some educational workshops at our site.
 We also provide substitutes for our staff when training falls on a work day so that they may attend it.

-Billie Jean has been in the field of Early Childhood Education for over 21 years and has been employed at Northshire Day School for all of those years.
-For the past 14 years, Billie Jean has been in our Infant 1 classroom.
+Billie Jean has been in the field of Early Childhood Education for over 20 years and has been employed at Northshire Day School for all of those years.
+For the past 13 years, Billie Jean has been in our Infant 1 classroom.
 Billie Jean has a warm, caring personality and brings a wealth of knowledge revolving around early childhood education.
-Billie Jean has her CDA and is CPR and First Aid certified.
-Before working at NDS, Billie Jean worked as a Licensed Nursing Assistant for the Rutland Visiting Nurses Association and did private duty.
+Billie Jean has her CDA (Child Development Associate) and is CPR and First Aid certified.
+Before working at NDS, Billie Jean worked as an LNA (Licensed Nursing Assistant) for the Rutland Visiting Nurses Association and did private duty.
 When Billie Jean is not working and enjoying her time with infants, she enjoys spending her time outdoors, hiking, kayaking and especially camping with her boyfriend Chris and their dog Zoo.
-Billie Jean lives in Danby, VT and has one grown daughter, Stephanie.

 Talia Bronson attended NDS from 92-97.
 She graduated from Long Trail in 2009 and went straight to Philadelphia’s Temple University where she studied Anthropology and Spanish.
 After volunteering for an after school program and in search of more adventure, she moved to Taiwan in 2014 to teach English as a second language.
 There her love for working with Young Learners blossomed.
 After touring SE Asia, Talia returned to Manchester to work with her parents at Bistro Henry.
 Ready for different kinds of adventures with her boyfriend Brock and his daughter Bentley, she is calling Manchester home for good.
 When not at school, you can find her enjoying the outdoors, getting bendy in a yoga class or perhaps behind the bar at Bistro Henry.
 She is excited to join this team and community!